KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 -   **VPC Flow Logs:** Captures information about IP traffic going to and from network interfaces in your VPC.
 Use it to troubleshoot connectivity or for security analysis.
 -   **VPC Pricing:** The VPC itself is free.
 You pay for the components you launch inside it (EC2, NAT Gateways, Endpoints, etc.).

+### 🏆 7.
+Networking Best Practices

+1.  **Use Custom VPCs for Production:** Never use the Default VPC for production workloads.
+Always design a custom VPC to have full control over your network's architecture and security.
+2.  **Prioritize Private Subnets:** Apply the principle of least privilege.
+Place resources in private subnets by default.
+Only use public subnets for resources that must be directly accessible from the internet, like load balancers or bastion hosts.
+3.  **Design for High Availability:** Create subnets in multiple Availability Zones (AZs) and distribute your resources across them.
+For critical services like NAT Gateways, deploy one in each AZ to avoid a single point of failure.
+4.  **Use Security Layers:** Don't rely on just one firewall.
+Use Network ACLs for broad, stateless rules at the subnet level (e.g., blocking malicious IPs) and Security Groups for specific, stateful rules at the instance level.
+5.  **Prefer Managed Services:** Use a NAT Gateway over a self-managed NAT Instance.
+Use a Transit Gateway over a complex VPC Peering mesh.
+Let AWS handle the management, scaling, and availability.
+6.  **Secure Traffic to AWS Services:** Whenever possible, use VPC Endpoints to access services like S3, DynamoDB, or SQS.
+This keeps traffic within the AWS private network and avoids the public internet, which is more secure and can be faster.
+7.  **Monitor Your Network:** Enable VPC Flow Logs on critical VPCs.
+The logs are invaluable for troubleshooting connectivity issues, performing security analysis, and understanding traffic patterns.